 - Proposed Activity – Denali West Buttress with Alpine Ascents International

 - Preferred Date – list your expedition start date (refer to your confirmation email)

 - Alternative Date – N/A

 - Maximum Number of Participants – 12

 - Individual in Charge – Your lead guide’s name (last, first).
-Please refer to the Schedule page for your guide
+Please refer to the Denali page for your guide

 - Cell Phone No of individual in charge – 206-378-1927